aditya-sridhar/grpc-nodejs-demo/README.md

 # Using GRPC with NodeJS
 An Example showing how to use GRPC with NodeJS

+Please read this [article](https://adityasridhar.com/posts/how-to-easily-use-grpc-and-protocol-buffers-with-nodejs) to make the best use of this repo

 ## Cloning the Code Into Local

 Clone the code into your local using the following command